checkly/docs.checklyhq.com/site/content/docs/runtimes/_index.md

 Before updating your Checkly account to a new runtime, you can enable a newer runtime just for one check or check group.
 This is a very powerful way to make check if your checks are compatible with a new runtime.

+You can make use of this by providing a default value for a specific variable at the global or group level, but allow that variable to be overridden at the check level.

+You can:

+- Select a specific runtime in the **Browser check** editor.
+- Select a specific runtime in the "Setup & teardown" tab for each **API check**.
+- Select a specific runtime on the "Runtimes" tab for each **check group**.

 > Overriding the global, account level runtime for a handful of checks is **the recommended way to check for any compatibility issues** before committing to a new, global runtime.
+Note the hierarchy: **check** runtime trumps **group** runtime trumps **global account** runtime.

 ## How we update and release new runtimes

 We ship new runtimes with a regular cadence.
 This is what you can expect from us:

-### 1. Major & minor version upgrades of core packages and Node.js versions
+**1. Major & minor version upgrades of core packages and Node.js versions**

 We aim to release a new runtime that holds the major and minor upgrades of Playwright, Puppeteer and Node.js **every quarter**.
 This will result in a new, named runtime e.g. `2023.03` available in the Checkly webapp and in our API.

-### 2. Patch releases and security patches
+**2. Patch releases and security patches**

 We reserve the right to **update an existing runtime** with critical security patches if deemed necessary.
 We will only do this if there are no known backwards compatibility issues.

 ## Why are runtimes important?